William Gaston (merchant): Death and legacy

-Gaston, nicknamed The Perfect Host, died on September 12, 1837, while in New York City, and in the presence of his nephew.
+Gaston, nicknamed The Perfect Host, died in 1837 while in New York City, and in the presence of his nephew.
 He was 52.
 He was described as "an upright merchant, an accomplished gentleman, a benevolent man."
 He was originally interred in the New York Marble Cemetery in Manhattan, but was later moved, at the request of William Ker, to Savannah's Bonaventure Cemetery.
 The Gaston Tomb, also known as the "Stranger's Tomb", because it provided a temporary place of rest for visitors who died while in Savannah, was originally constructed in Colonial Park Cemetery in 1844.

 Gaston Street in Savannah is named for him.